demiguard/Tracershop/README.md

 In general the process will look something like this.

 1. Download the git repo from url:
-2. Install Mysql and update the django parameters to match the database
+2. Install Mysql and update the django parameters to match the database (Note this is easier said than done)
 3. Fill in relevant tables in the mysql database (inside of tracershop/construct_database there's a couple fo scripts that might be helpful)
 4. Install pingService.
 See pingService/README.md for installation
 5. Install SyncoDBService.
 See SyncoDbService